 Singer-Songwriter-Punster and…Preacher?
 No, it’s not a typo.
 A charter member of Austin’s Wildflower Church, Steve’s a lay speaker in the Unitarian Universalist tradition.
-Over the last decade, he’s spoken from more than two dozen pulpits around Texas and beyond.
+Over the last decade, he’s spoken from more than 35 pulpits around Texas and beyond.

 His trademark is to weave words and music together, appealing to both the head and the heart.
 He creates services in which the sermon and the songs – and even the hymns – fit together to explore a spiritual subject from many different angles.

 Since 2003, when a Galveston congregation first invited him to talk about songwriting, Steve has written a diverse collection of sermons, on topics as thoughtful as the nature of miracles and as light-hearted as his dog Molly.
 He plans in the near future to compile them into a book.
 In the meantime, you can sample some of them below.
 Click on highlighted titles to read the full texts.
 Farther down, you’ll find a list of UU churches that have hosted Steve’s words and music: